-Wednesday, October 15th, 7pm.
+Wednesday, July 15th, 7pm.
 The meetings take place at Cutler Bay Town Hall, located at 10720 Caribbean Boulevard.
 You can read the agenda when available at cutlerbay.legistar.com.

 Cutler Bay Mini-Bus Information

-The Cutler Bay Mini-Bus is in service weekdays from 8:30 am until 5:35 pm.
+The Cutler Bay Mini-Bus is in service Monday through Saturday from 8:30 am until 5:35 pm.
 The fare is 25 cents.
 See the brochure for general route information, approximate arrival times, and a detailed map of individual bus stops.
 The Cutler Bay local (#200) is also tracked on the County Transit page.
 Get information on your smartphone at miamidade.gov/transit/mobile/ or download the Miami Dade Transit Tracker app at miamidade.gov/transit/transit-tracker-app.

 Watering is not allowed between 10am and 4pm.
 Odd-numbered street address may water on Wednesdays and/or Saturdays, even numbered addresses Thursdays and/or Sundays.
 For more information, visit miamidade.gov/waterconservation.

 Events At The South Dade Cultural Arts Center